 The Croton-on-Hudson Historical Society was formed in 1972 and is chartered by the New York State Board of Regents.
 The primary mission of the organization is the collection and preservation of Croton-on-Hudson historical materials and making them available to the public.
 A newsletter "The Croton Historian" is published four times a year.

-The CrotonHistorical Society is located on 1 VanWyck Street in Croton.
+The Croton Historical Society is located on 1 VanWyck Street in Croton. www.crotononhudson-ny.gov/Public_Documents/CrotonHudsonNY_WebDocs/HistoricalSociety/index

 Replica of Half Moon off of the Verplanck Waterfront (Town of Cortlandt)

 View of Hudson River (Seth Freach)